 Tell them they’re on land now and land has homes.
 And homes are filled with love, and love is the thing that makes the boat stop rocking.
 Love is the thing that calms those storms.
 Love is the thing that scares off black shadows in black waters.
 And that as long as they are breathing, they will have a home, and they will never ever be alone. 👊

-P.P.S. - UPDATE!
-Brett just launched an online support program for Christian parents of LGBT kids.
+B.B.P.S. - Are you the Christian parent of an LGBT child?
+I just launched an online support program for Christian parents of LGBT kids.
 Check it out here!

 All photos by Sterling Graves.
 Copyright Blue Babies Pink & Sterling Graves.